 Former NYPD commissioner warns NYC is 'going to be a much more dangerous city'

+'Cops are retiring at record numbers,' Howard Safir tells 'Your World'.
+'Response time is going to go down.'

-Former New York City Police Commissioner Howard Safir weighed in on Occupy City Hall protesters continuing to protest despite New York city's approval of $1 billion dollars in cuts from the New York Police Department.
+Former New York City Police Commissioner Howard Safir told "Your World" Friday that those who remain at the Occupy City Hall protest despite the New York City Council's approval of $1 billion dollars in cuts from the New York Police Department "don't want safety."

 FORMER NYPD LIEUTENANT CALLS MAYOR DE BLASIO ‘WORST MAYOR EVER IN NEW YORK’